play icon for videos

 Automated Report Generation

-Intelligent Grid generated a funder-ready report with executive summary, trajectory visualizations, participant quotes, and actionable recommendations—all in under 5 minutes.
-The report included live links that updated as post-program data arrived.
+Intelligent Grid generated a funder-ready report with executive summary, trajectory visualizations, participant quotes, and actionable recommendations — all in under 5 minutes.

 +7.8 Average test score improvement (pre → mid)